 2.10 Transfer the combined chloroform extract from each beaker into their respective 25 mL volumetric flask and dilute to the mark with chloroform.
 Be sure to place to stoppers in each volumetric flask to keep any chloroform from evaporating.

 2.11 Add ~1 g of anhydrous sodium sulfate (Na2SO4) to each of the six 100 mL beakers from step 2.9.
+The sodium sulfate helps remove any trace of water that may be present in the chloroform extract.

 2.12 Transfer the solutions back to their respected beakers.
 Swirl carefully to facilitate dehydration of any water in the sample.